City Relocation Overview

 • Median home value: $158,700

-• Best fit: budget-conscious movers
+• Best fit: families, budget-conscious movers

 Bottom line